Skip to main content

 medicare catheters coverage guidelines

-**UPDATED: March 25, 2021
+**UPDATED: March 25, 2026

 Medicare has specific guidelines for covering urological supplies such as intermittent catheters, which are in place to protect you, your doctor’s office, and the supplier.

 As a fully ACHC-accredited and Medicare-accredited catheter company, 180 Medical follows all insurance guidelines.
-One of our founding values at 180 Medical is integrity, which means we always do what’s right even if it takes some more effort and time on our part.
+One of our founding values at 180 Medical is integrity, which means we always do what’s right, even if it takes some more effort and time on our part.

 While the process of getting the required Medicare documentation may sound confusing, don’t worry.
 Because we specialize in providing insurance-covered catheters, we understand the process and will follow Medicare guidelines to the letter.
-We also will work directly with your doctor’s office to get the required documentation.
+We will also work directly with your doctor’s office to get the required documentation.

 Take a look below to learn more about the Medicare guidelines for coverage of catheters.